If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Clean pewter with warm or hot water and mild dish soap, using a soft cloth or sponge to gently rub the surface.
+• Clean gently: Wash most pewter with warm water and mild dish soap; use a soft sponge and never scrub hard.

 Types of Pewter